q-viper/q-viper.github.io/_posts/2022-10-16-basics-of-backtesting-in-python.md

 John and Joe are two best friends.
 They both earned some money from their hard working corporate job and wanted to invest it in a stock market.
 Unlike Joe, John is clever and does not fall for any influence of stock's price increasing and decreasing.
 They studied some Statistics and Probability along with Economics in college and and they love their money.
 Joe followed trend and bought some stock of X and felt glad that his stock's price increased by some % in few days.
 John was calm person and thought that John's stock position is increased but he is not earning any money and only way to earn is by selling it.
 John wanted to get back in time and questioned himself what will happen if I try to buy some stock of X and sell it if price increased by 10% or decrease by 5%.
 Then I will buy as much stock as possible from the amount I have.
 How much would have I earned today?
 Well he did not know but what he tried to do is a simple stock backtesting example.

-Here in this blog, we will start with our very simple strategy and then try to use of the most popular stock backtesting Python package [`Backtesting.py`](https://kernc.github.io/backtesting.py/doc/backtesting/#manuals).
+Here in this stock backtesting blog, we will start with our very simple strategy and then try to use of the most popular stock backtesting Python package [`Backtesting.py`](https://kernc.github.io/backtesting.py/doc/backtesting/#manuals).
 But first, let's install it.

 ```python